FrancisLeon/leetcode/README.md

 # leetcode

-## first pass
+## First pass
- -read others' codes in leetcode and realize them in my way -firstly overview the easy part
+ - read others' codes in leetcode and realize them in my way
+ - firstly overview the easy part
- -read the red book algorithm accordingly
+ - read the red book algorithm accordingly

-## second pass
+## Second pass
- -reference to my git
+ - reference to my git
- -figure out new code for some topics
+ - figure out new code for some topics